lezhnev74/pasvl/README.md

 Think of a regular expression `[ab]+` which matches a string `abab`.
 Now imaging the same for arrays.

+The purpose of this library is to validate an existing (nested) array against a template and report a mismatch.
+It has the object-oriented extendable architecture to write and add custom validators.

 ## Installation
 ```
 composer require lezhnev74/pasvl